In-Office Teeth Whitening vs. At Home: What’s the Difference?

 It’s not as effective as an in-office whitening treatment but may be ideal for someone who follows directions well and wants to save some money.

 In-office whitening treatments are a long-lasting solution for a dull smile.

 Yes, in-office teeth whitening is definitely worth it!

 It’s more than just a quick fix for a special occasion; it’ll boost your confidence and have you showing off your pearly whites to friends, family, and strangers alike.

 Under a supervised dentist, teeth whitening is viewed as one of the safest forms of cosmetic dentistry!

 Over-the-counter teeth whitening products are safe to use but don’t forget to look for ones with the American Dental Association (ADA) seal… This text opens a new tab to the American Dental Association website….

-Talk to your dentist to find out their recommendations for at-home whitening treatments.
+Talk to your dentist in Tulsa, OK to find out their recommendations for at-home whitening treatments.